 8 signs of a toxic friendship

 Friendships, however, end much more frequently than we think.
-A sociologist from Utrecht University asked 604 adults about their friendships, and when he returned to interview the same people seven years later, he found that only 30% of their close friends were still close and most of the subjects had replaced half of their friends.
+A sociologist at Utrecht University asked 604 adults about their friendships, when he returned to interview the same people seven years later, he found that only 30% of their close friends were still close and most of the subjects had replaced half of their friends.

 Another study found that both men and women have more friends until the age of 25, from which point the numbers start falling quite rapidly and continue to fall decade after decade.
-While some other research shows that 12.5% of adults have no close friends at all.

 Another important difference is that you don’t usually have sex with your friends - although, admittedly, many married and cohabiting couples stop having sex long before breaking up.

-So what are the signs that a friendship has become toxic?
+What are the signs that a friendship has become toxic?

 - You worry that anything you say or do could be taken the wrong way and they might get upset with you.